 The timeline of your case may change if legal or factual issues arise at any point.
 Examples of factual problems include exaggerations of the severity of your injuries or misrepresentations of the circumstances of your accident, including the exact cause of your injuries.

 If liability, determining who is at fault, is difficult to prove in your case, this constitutes a legal issue.
 In this case, an insurance adjuster is unlikely to offer you a reasonable settlement amount until your attorney has shown they intend to fight for you via a lawsuit.
 The other type of legal issue that may potentially arise in a personal injury case relates to damages, or how badly you were injured.
-For instance, the medical professional who treated you could express uncertainty over whether or not your injuries were a consequence of the liable party’s negligence.
+For instance, the medical professional who treated you could express uncertainty over whether your injuries were a consequence of the liable party’s negligence.

 Settlement Involves A Significant Amount Of Money